SpineEventEngine/time/version-catalog/README.md

 ### Overriding of versions

 In order to override a version you should declare it *before* applying the catalog.
-A version, declared first always wins.
+A version, declared first, always wins.
 All subsequent declarations of the same version will be ignored by the builder.

 In total, `Dummy` declares three versions.